|

 was allocated to Western Approaches Command.
 After unloading stores and

-aircraft Emperor proceeded to Belfast where she entered a dockyard for
+aircraft EMPEROR proceeded to Belfast where she entered a dockyard for

 modification to RN standards on September 7th.
 This work was completed